Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-Finally, we show the estimated velocity models for one velocity model with a squared anomaly of about $\SI{3.20}{\kilo \meter / \second}$ with a background of about $\SI{1.45}{\kilo \meter / \second}$.
+Finally, we show the estimated velocity models for a model with a squared anomaly of $\SI{3.20}{\kilo \meter / \second}$ over a background velocity of $\SI{1.45}{\kilo \meter / \second}$.
 The results shown in Fig. \ref{fig:Block_anomaly} are after $40$ iterations of the \ac{ATC-FWI} algorithm.
-For all compared methods the estimated velocity models are shown in absolute terms, and for the methods without perfect communication, the difference of each case to the case of perfect communication is shown, which shows that without perfect communication, the velocity of the anomaly is underestimated on average.
-It can be seen that semantic \ac{JSCC} \ac{OAC} outperforms the other methods.
+For all compared methods the estimated velocity models are shown in absolute terms.
+Furthermore, we depict the difference of each communication method in the imaging results when using error-free communication.
+The results demonstrate that when errors occur during communication, the velocity of the anomaly is underestimated on average.
+We observe that our proposed semantic \ac{JSCC} \ac{OAC} outperforms all other methods.
+In particular, the standard digital communication system fails completely.